-In review, EUobserver publishes articles using headlines with emotionally loaded language and Eurosceptic tone such as “Euroscepticism: The EU’s new normal”, and “EU: China, Russia responsible for Covid-19 disinformation”.
-When it comes to sourcing the EUobserver utilizes their own correspondents and they source through quotations to credible news outlets such as Deutsche Welle (Center-Left Germany), Die Welt (Center-Right Germany), Le Figaro (Center-Right France) and Süddeutsche Zeitung (Center-Left Germany).
-In covering the USA, they are critical of Trump administration “Trump’s ‘plan’ for Israel will go against EU values”.
+In review, EUobserver publishes articles using headlines with emotionally loaded language and a Eurosceptic tone, such as “Euroscepticism: The EU’s new normal” and “EU: China, Russia responsible for Covid-19 disinformation”.
+When it comes to sourcing, the EUobserver utilizes their own correspondents, and they source through quotations from credible news outlets such as Deutsche Welle (Center-Left Germany), Die Welt (Center-Right Germany), Le Figaro (Center-Right France), and Süddeutsche Zeitung (Center-Left Germany).
+In covering the USA, they are critical of the former Trump administration “Trump’s ‘plan’ for Israel will go against EU values.”

 Failed Fact Checks

 Overall, we rate EUobserver Left-Center biased based on story selection and editorial positions that slightly favor the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(8/16/2016) Updated (M. Huitsing 6/17/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(8/16/2016) Updated (M. Huitsing 10/03/2022)